HananHindy/GoogleDriveFolderSharing/README.md

-	a- FileName : The full path of the Groups excel file b- RootFolderName : The folder that the folders should be created underneath c- AuthFilePath : The path of the auth file (the one downloaded in 4)
+	a- FileName : The full path of the Groups excel file b- RootFolderName : The folder that the folders should be created underneath c- AuthFilePath : The path of the auth file (the one downloaded in 4) d- SharingMessage : The message that will be sent when updating sharing